mguthriem/SNAPUserDocs/diffCalib/diffCal1.md

+(label_CC)=
 # Diffraction Calibration part 1: pixel calibration

 The first step of diffraction calibration, Pixel Calibration, is based on the mathematical process of cross correlation (CC) between the data in a reference pixel and adjacent pixels.
 In SNAPRed, this is governed by the selected Pixel Grouping Scheme.
 For example, if "Column" grouping is selected, the algorithm will progress through each of the corresponding 6 pixel groups (one for each detector column). _In each group_, a reference pixel is selected (ensuring that this is always the same pixel for every group in a given pixel grouping scheme), and then the diffraction data in every other pixel in the group is cross-correlated against those in the reference.

-Prior to the cross-correlation calculation, input data that are measured as a function of TOF are converted to d-spacing (this is currently done using the default instrument definition, but will be extended to use any pre-existing calibration) and histogrammed, using a logarithmic binning scale.
+Prior to the cross-correlation calculation, input data that are measured as a function of TOF are converted to d-spacing (this is currently done using the default instrument definition, butwill be extended to use any pre-existing calibration) and histogrammed, using a logarithmic binning scale.
 Logarithmic binning is essential to enable to full-pattern cross correlation conducted by SNAPRed, discussed below.
 The selection of binning parameters occurs automatically, with SNAPRed selecting values that are appropriate for the relevant instrument state and selected pixel group.

 The cross-correlation itself is conducted using the mantid algorithm [`CrossCorrelate`](https://docs.mantidproject.org/nightly/algorithms/CrossCorrelate-v1.html).
 The operation is a way to identify how similar two signals are as a function of their offset relative to each other along a shared x-axis.
 In our case, the input data are histogrammed neutron counts _versus_ d-spacing.